-The Marathon County Savings and Loan Association having filed a complaint in the above matter objecting to the discharge of an alleged debt due said Savings and Loan Association from the above named bankrupt in the sum of \$12,452.00; and the defendant having filed his answer herein denying the allegations of said complaint, and having also filed a motion for summary judgment dismissing the above entitled action; and the matter having been brought before the court, and the court having heard the parties, the arguments of counsel, and having considered the briefs of the respective attorneys and affidavits on file, supporting and objecting to said motion, and upon all of the record and proceedings herein; FINDS:
+The Marathon County Savings and Loan Association having filed a complaint in the above matter objecting to the discharge of an alleged debt due said Savings and Loan Association from the above named bankrupt in the sum of \$12,452.00; and the defendant having filed an answer herein denying the allegations of said complaint, and having also filed a motion for summary judgment dismissing the above entitled action; and the matter having been brought before the court, and the court having heard the parties, the arguments of counsel, and having considered the briefs of the respective attorneys and affidavits on file, supporting and objecting to said motion, and upon all of the record and proceedings herein; FINDS:

-That the plaintiff is a Wisconsin savings and loan association engaged in said business with its principal office at 500 Scott Street in the City of Wausau, Marathon County, Wisconsin.

-2. That the defendant at the time of the filing of the petition in bankruptcy on November 6, 1978, was an architect in the City of Wausau, Marathon County, Wisconsin, and also an officer and stockholder in Component Contractors Corporation, which is a bankrupt in this court, being Case No. 78-01226, and said corporation was involved in the construction business.
+- 1. That the plaintiff is a Wisconsin savings and loan association engaged in said business with its principal office at 500 Scott Street in the City of Wausau, Marathon County, Wisconsin. - 2.
+That the defendant at the time of the filing of the petition in bankruptcy on November 6, 1978, was a corporation engaged in the construction business in the City of Wausau, Marathon County, Wisconsin.

-3. That at the same time the plaintiff commenced this action it also commenced an action against Component Contractors Corporation for the same amount, and on the same day filed a claim in the sum of \$12,452.00 in each of said cases, and stating that at the time of the filing of said petition in bankruptcy the bankrupt was indebted to Marathon County Savings and Loan Association in the sum of \$12,452.00 for money obtained under false pretenses, and which is Claim No. 26 in the Component Contractors case and Claim No. 23 in the Frederick D. Anderson case.
-Each claim states that it is not subject to any offset or counterclaim except as to the joint and several claim against the other.

-4. That each complaint alleges that the liability of the bankrupt was created by fraud while acting in a fiduciary capacity as required of the alleged bankrupt under the provisions of Wisconsin Statutes 289.02(5) and in their behalf herein claim in each case that on or about March 21, 1978, the bankrupt corporation obtained by false representation from said plaintiff said sum of money based on a certain invoice #1150 dated March 10, 1978, which invoice is directed to Richard Harris, 3703 North 20th Avenue, Wausau, Wisconsin 54401, and a certain lien waiver dated May 5, 1978, by the corporation to Richard Harris for material and labor up to the extent of \$12,452.00.

-5. That the plaintiff corporation had entered into a financing agreement with the said Richard Harris for a loan in the sum of \$104,000.00 on December 27, 1977, and a note and mortgage was executed to said plaintiff in said amount on said date.
+- this action it also commenced an action against Frederick D. Anderson, an architect and an officer of this defendant, for the same amount, and on the same day filed a claim in the sum of \$12,452.00 in each of said cases, and stating that at the time of the filing of said petition in bankruptcy the bankrupt was indebted to Marathon County Savings and Loan Association in the sum of \$12,452.00 for money obtained under false pretenses, and which is Claim No. 26 in the Component Contractor case and Claim No. 23 in the Frederick D. Anderson case.
+Each claim states that it is not subject to any offset or counterclaim except as to the joint and several claim against the other. - 4.
+That each complaint alleges that the liability of the bankrupt was created by fraud while acting in a fiduciary capacity as required of the alleged bankrupt under the provisions of Wisconsin Statutes 289.02(5) and in their behalf herein claim in each case that on or about March 21, 1978, the bankrupt corporation obtained by false representation from said plaintiff said sum of money based on a certain invoice #1150 dated March 10, 1978, which invoice is directed to Richard Harris, 3703 North 20th Avenue, Wausau, Wisconsin 54401, and a certain lien waiver dated May 5, 1978, by the corporation to Richard Harris for material and labor up to the extent of \$12,452.00. - 5.
+That the plaintiff corporation had entered into a financing agreement with the said Richard Harris for a loan in the sum of \$104,000.00 on December 27, 1977, and a note and mortgage was executed to said plaintiff in said amount on said date.